CryptoPascal31/pact-util-lib/docs/source/util-lists.rst

 ~~~~~~~~~~~~~~~
 *in* ``[<a>]`` *item* ``<a>`` *→* ``[<a>]``

-Remove an item from a list
+Remove an item from a list.

 .. code:: lisp